Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 </div>

 With a pointed finger, you can freeze water solid, allowing you to walk on formerly solid bodies of water or turn puddles into ice slicks.
-Each time you use this spell, you may cause a 5 foot cube of solid water to turn to ice, or cause up to 3 contiguous tiles that have water on them to turn into an ice slick.
+Each time you use this spell, you may cause a one-tile cube of solid water to turn to ice, or cause up to 3 contiguous tiles that have water on them to turn into an ice slick.

 When you do so, create a patch of ice as a ground effect.
 Whenever a creature starts their turn on this ice or enters it for the first time on their turn, make an Agility attack against them.
 If you hit, they are knocked prone.
 While on the ice, the effects of forced movement are doubled.

 The ice remains frozen until after you complete your next rest.

 If you are level 10 or higher, you can sculpt ice into useful, if temporary objects.
 Doing so requires a successful Expertise (Craftsmanship) skill check.
 You may create any mundane object that could plausibly be made of ice when you cast this spell (for example, you cannot create rope, torches, chalk, medicinal herbs or a key that you have no idea what it looks like).
-You can only sculpt up to a 5 foot cube of ice per casting of this spell.
+You can only sculpt up to a one-tile cube of ice per casting of this spell.

 If you are level 18 or higher, you can cause the water in the air to condense, and no longer need a source of water to create this effect.